nites/realtek-8192cu-concurrent-softAP/README.md

 ## Further steps

-At this point you should be able to connect to and ping the AP from another device, and also use the client connection on the BBB/RPI/Host machine simukltaneously.
+At this point you should be able to connect to and ping the AP from another device, and also use the client connection on the BBB/RPI/Host machine simultaneously.

 Note - I have not added any routing to IPTABLES.
 So while you will be able to ping your AP you won't get internet.
 There are plenty of tutorials on setting up Bridging / Routing elsewhere (I think) so google it!
 What this should hopefully give you is a stable base with a simultaneous AP / Client running, on top of which to do whatever else you'd like.

 Beyond that - I'm not going to give any further direction on what to do from here.
 There are two approaches possible for managing the connections:

 1. Disable hostapd, isc-dhcp-server, dnsmasq (if installed) from running at startup and manually start the interfaces.
-This could be done by inserting the startup code into a rc5.d script or otherwise.
+This could be done by inserting the bring-up code into a rc5.d script or otherwise.

 2. Leave hostapd, isc-dhcp-server start at startup and modify /etc/network/interfaces to have auto wlan0 wlan1.
 This did not work for me as the interface was not ready in time for hostapd or isc-dhcp-server, but I am sure with a little tweaking it could be done and fully managed by the system.